Antergos/web-greeter/themes/antergos/README.md

 </center>

 ### Prerequisites
-* lightdm-webkit-greeter
+* lightdm-webkit2-greeter

 ### Installation
 This theme is included with `lightdm-webkit2-greeter` which is installed by default for Antergos users.
-Non-Antergos users should see [lightdm-webkit2-greeter](https://github.com/Antergos/lightdm-webkit2-greeter/) for install details.
+Non-Antergos users should see [lightdm-webkit2-greeter](https://github.com/Antergos/lightdm-webkit2-greeter/) for installation details.

 #### ***NOTE:***
-The last version of this theme which supports the legacy Webkit1 greeter is [v2.3.2](https://github.com/Antergos/lightdm-webkit-theme-antergos/releases/tag/2.3.2).
+The last version of this theme which supported the legacy Webkit1 greeter was [v2.3.2](https://github.com/Antergos/lightdm-webkit-theme-antergos/releases/tag/2.3.2).
 Versions of this theme later than ***2.3.2*** will not work with the legacy Webkit1 greeter.
 If you want to use the latest version of the theme you must use the Webkit2 greeter.

 #### To use [v2.3.2](https://github.com/Antergos/lightdm-webkit-theme-antergos/releases/tag/2.3.2) of this theme with the legacy Webkit1 greeter: